 You can use TunesToGo music for free in your project, but with one exception, you can’t monetize it.
 If you do not plan to monetize your videos, you can use our music for free.
 You might get a content-id claim, this is a normal situation, and you should not worry about it.
 Your video is safe in any regard.

 If you want to monetize (earn money) using this music, you can buy a license for an individual track.

 I work hard to deliver content to tunestogo.
 I am creating all content myself (including this site), with my lovely wife Nadin as a content manager.
-If you have the desire to support my hard work, you can subscribe to my Patreon or buy a license for one of my tracks.
+If you have the desire to support my hard work, you can buy a license for one of my tracks.
 Also, you can tip me here: https://www.songtradr.com/user/profile/serhiikot.
 I am very grateful for any kind of support.

 Is it safe to use your music?admin2021-02-16T15:38:43+00:00